while-basic/open-interpreter/docs/WINDOWS.md

 # Code-Llama on Windows

-When running Open Interpreter on Windows with Code-Llama (either because you did not enter an OpenAI API key or you ran `interpreter --local`) you may encounter an error similar to the following.
+When running Celaya Interpreter on Windows with Code-Llama (either because you did not enter an OpenAI API key or you ran `interpreter --local`) you may encounter an error similar to the following.